 Do the dishes with a smile!
 Make one of these unique "dish dollies" to put next to your kitchen sink.
 This is a great way to turn odd bits of fabric, trim, beads and other craft supplies into a useful and unique hostess or bridal shower gift, too.
+Best of all, the dish dollies are refillable, so your creativity can be enjoyed for months to come.

 Is there a pattern for the Mr. and Mrs. Santa made from dish soap bottles and where can I purchase it?